Smellon69/neural_network/README.md

 ## Building

-You can compile it with C++ 17+, on Windows. a Visual Studio solution file is provided.
+You can compile it with C++17, on Windows.
+A Visual Studio solution file is provided.

 ## Why Does This Exist?